 The Center for Service & Learning (CSL), a unit within the Office of Community Engagement, engages students, faculty, staff, and community members in educationally meaningful service to promote learning and development, to advance best practice and research, and to further community goals and the civic engagement mission of the campus.
 CSL also provides support to students for community-engaged research and hosts the Sam H. Jones (SHJ) Community Service Scholarship program, which recognizes student service as a form of merit.
 SHJ funds are made available to incoming, transfer, graduate, and professional students and offer opportunities for community engagement through courses, projects, and programs.
-Figures 1.4 and 1.5 include the number of students and the amount of funding by school and is intended to supplement the information contained in Figure 1.6, which illustrates the trend in SHJ funding specific to the Richard M. Fairbanks School of Public Health.
+Figures 1.4 and 1.5 include the number of students and the amount of funding by school.